quii/learn-go-with-tests/maps.md

 > You can redirect the user when `ErrNotFound` is encountered, but display an error message when `ErrWordDoesNotExist` is encountered.

+Next, let's create a function to `Delete` a word in the dictionary.

 ## Write the test first

 ```go